-The stock market has experienced significant price and volume fluctuations unrelated to the operating performance of particular companies.
-In addition, the market price of our common stock has been highly volatile and is likely to continue to be so.
+The market price of our common stock has been volatile and is likely to continue to be so.
 The market price of our common stock may fluctuate due to factors including, but not limited to:

-- announcements of technological innovations or new products by us or our competitors; - our ability to increase demand for our products in the United States; - our ability to successfully sell our products in the United States and internationally; - actual or anticipated fluctuations in our financial results; - our ability to obtain needed financing; - economic conditions in the United States and abroad; - comments by or changes in Company assessments or financial estimates by security analysts; - adverse regulatory actions or decisions; - any loss of key management; - the results of our clinical trials or those of our competitors; - changing governmental regulations, patents or other proprietary rights; - developments or disputes concerning patents or other proprietary rights; - product or patent litigation; or - public concern as to the safety of products developed by us.
+- announcements of technological innovations or new products by us or our competitors; - our ability to increase demand for our products in the United States; - our ability to successfully sell our products in the United States and internationally; - actual or anticipated fluctuations in our financial results; - our ability to obtain needed financing; - economic conditions in the United States and abroad; - comments by or changes in Company assessments or financial estimates by security analysts; - adverse regulatory actions or decisions; - any loss of key management; - the results of our clinical trials or those of our competitors; - changing governmental regulations, patents or other proprietary rights; - developments or disputes concerning patents or other proprietary rights;

+- product or patent litigation; or - public concern as to the safety of products developed by us.